Semprini/pyMDG/README.md

 See the sample_recipe configs for examples

+## Limitations
+Most templates have a limit of single inheritance and no chained inheritance (a is a specialisation of b which is a specialisation of c).
+The results of this are unknown.

 ## Sparx EA XMI (versions earlier than V16) Export Process
 The UML parser expects a specific package hierarchy, please see the sample EA file.
 - In Sparx select the domain root node  (e.g. Model/Sample )